JeffOfTheSixPaths/StockMarketBot/README.md

 to do:
   - add a gui
-  -  have the webscraper be able to do more research
+  - make the webscraper more usable
-  - actually do natural language processing and natural language understanding
+  - have the webscraper get more data

 dependencies:
 ```